 Even if the day is falling apart around me, as long as I know where I am going next, I still feel like I might actually get there.

-We’ve talked about the importance of not sabotaging your day, the fact that the kids are learning more from you than math, and ways we can get things done.
-This week I am here with a tool that will help you do it.
+We’ve talked about the importance of not sabotaging your day, the fact that the kids are learning more from you than math, or ways we can get things done.
+This week, I am here with a tool that will help you do it.

 Introducing the Daily Docket

 Yes, this handy page is all you need to help you plan a great day.
-I can’t promise that it will turn out exactly as planned (in fact most days it probably won’t) but it can still make a huge difference in your peace of mind.
+I can’t promise it will turn out exactly as planned (in fact, most days it probably won’t) but it can still make a huge difference in your peace of mind.

 Let me break down the form for you: